christianoestreich/blog/source/_posts/2012-02-02-grails-performance-framework.markdown

 ## Detailed Description

-Using a web admin console, configured jobs can be submitted to a queue in jesque with a type (workerClass) and number of threads to use.
+Using a web admin console, configured jobs can be submitted via ajax to a queue in jesque with a type (workerClass) and number of threads to run.
 A jesque worker will then pick up the queued jobs and spawn off a number of worker threads using executor.
 These threads will continue to run until the user then stops the job via the admin console.
-Results will be updated real-time to the screen using a custom ajax enabled jQuery widget.
+Stopping the job is essentially flipping an active flag for the job to false in the datastore ([redis][redis]).
+Ther results will be updated near-time on the screen using a custom ajax enabled jQuery widget that polls and aggregates the data from redis.
+These operations are extremely fast due to the speed of [redis][redis].

 The admin console provides the following functionality: